syncfusion-content/maui-docs/MAUI/RadialGauge/getting-started.md

 * Create a new .NET MAUI application in the Visual Studio.

 * Syncfusion .NET MAUI components are available in [nuget.org](https://www.nuget.org/).
-To add SfRadialGauge to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Gauges] and then install it.
+To add SfRadialGauge to your project, open the NuGet package manager in Visual Studio, search for [Syncfusion.Maui.Gauges] and [Syncfusion.Maui.Core] then install that.

 * Import the control namespace `Syncfusion.Maui.Gauges` in XAML or C# code.